openenclave/openenclave/docs/Contributing.md

 Instead of merging pull requests with "the big green button" on GitHub, we use an automated system called [Bors](https://bors.tech/).
 The Bors bot is the _only_ approved mechanism of merging code to `master`.
-When a PR is ready to be merged, a maintainer will comment on it with `bors r+`.
+When a PR is ready to be merged, a Committer will comment on it with `bors r+`.

 Bors will automatically:
 1. Apply the PR's commits to a `staging` branch based on `master`.